(Serves 4-5 people)

 Preheat oven to 375.
 Spread flour in a shallow dish large enough to fit two pieces of chicken and whisk in seasoned salt.
 Place egg in a similar sized dish and add a scant 1/8 tsp each of kosher salt and black pepper.
 Spread panko into an 8 inch pyrex dish.

 Working with one cutlet at a time, dredge into flour, shaking to remove excess.
 Place cutlet in egg mixture, covering entire surface, then do the same with the panko.
-Place cutlets on a sheet pan.
+Place cutlets on a sheet pan or large platter.

-Heat 5 tbsp of oil in a large (at least 12 in) skillet over med-high heat, until shimmering.
+Place a wire rack into a large sheet pan.
+Heat 6 tbsp of oil in a large (at least 12 in) skillet over medium-high heat, until shimmering.
 Drop in a breadcrumb, and when oil bubbles around it, oil is ready.
-Place six cutlets in the pan, and reduce heat to medium.
+Place the four largest cutlets in the pan, and reduce heat to medium.
 Cook until golden brown, about 2-3 minutes, then flip and cook for another 2-3 minutes.
-Add remaining oil, and cook the remaining cutlets.
-Place cutlets on wire rack set in rimmed baking sheet.
-Sprinkle them lightly with Kosher salt.
+Remove cutlets from pan and transfer to wire rack.
+Drain remaining oil into a wide mouthed receptacle, and using 2 clean, wadded up paper towels, carefully wipe out any burnt crumbs from the pan.
+Bring heat back to medium-high, add remaining oil, and cook the remaining cutlets.
+Sprinkle finished cutlets lightly with Kosher salt.
 Cut into thickest cutlet to check for doneness.
-If it is still a little pink, place cutlets in the oven for about 8 minutes (I have a toddler, so I err on the side of caution).
+If it is still a little pink, place cutlets in the oven for about 8 minutes.